 Improve release and lubricity

 Releasing the potential of silicone performance

-Silicone release coatings are applied at low weights onto a wide range of substrates using many different techniques.
-The silicone release coatings form a crosslinked non-stick surface useful in protecting pressure-sensitive adhesives until the moment of use, as well as many other sticky materials such as bituminous compounds, composite prepregs, and food.
-They are available in a variety of delivery systems (e.g., solvent-based, solventless or emulsion) utilizing a range of cure chemistries, such as platinum- or rhodium-catalyzed addition curing or tin-catalyzed condensation curing.
+Silicone release coatings are applied at low coatweights onto a wide range of substrates using many different techniques.
+The silicone release coatings form a crosslinked non-stick surface useful in protecting pressure-sensitive adhesives until the moment of use, and also enable delivery of many other sticky materials such as bituminous compounds, composite prepregs, and food.
+They are available in a variety of delivery systems utilizing a range of thermal cure chemistries, such as platinum- or rhodium-catalyzed addition curing or tin-catalyzed condensation curing.

 From food and healthcare to graphic arts and labels, silicone release coatings from Dow provide a range of benefits to deliver the right solution for any application.
 Competitively priced and reliably supplied, they offer:

 Two thermal cure chemistries for silicone release coating products, to meet all your application needs.

 Catalyzed by platinum or rhodium, addition cure chemistry has been successfully applied to solventless, solvent-based, and emulsion coatings.